hluk/CopyQ/docs/source-code-overview.rst

 The application is written in C++11 and uses Qt framework.

-Source code can be build either with CMake (preferred) or QMake.
+Source code can be build either with CMake.

 Most icons in the application are taken from theme by default (which currently works only on Linux) with fallback to built-in icons provided